-The petticoat of snow has quickly abated and revealed an unkempt, half-awake landscape; much like my husband’s face in the morning when he first wakes up.
+Nature’s petticoat of snow has finally lifted to reveal an unkempt, half-awake landscape; much like my husband’s face in the morning when he first wakes up.

 We are officially in the “before the pretty green things begin to grow” and the “cover your blemishes with snow and forget about it until Spring” phase.
 In other words, the place looks like shit.

 Little bits of garbage that strayed from trash bags are all over the place, mud has replaced snow, and everything’s a general brownish color.
 But you know what?
 I love it!
 The snow is gone, the snow is gone, the snow is gone, the snow is gone! 🙂

 That means mushrooming, gardening, gold panning, huckleberry picking, trash hauling, and spring cleaning – yay!